 Because betta fish are tropical fish, they cannot survive in cold water.
 Betta fish are native to areas of Southeast Asia which has a year-round tropical climate.
 Betta fish are cold-blooded animals that use the temperature of their environment to warm up.
 They are known to bury themselves in a fine layer of mud during colder periods to increase body heat and keep warm.

-Cold water will cause a betta’s bodily functions and metabolism to slow, and their health will slowly deteriorate.
+Cold water will cause a betta’s bodily functions and metabolism to slow.
+Your betta’s activity level will decrease, resulting in less movement, and its health will slowly deteriorate.
 Cold water can also lower your betta’s immune system, making them susceptible to all kinds of bacterial, parasitic, or fungal illnesses.